-Foreign transport companies performing cabotage of goods, the road part of combined transport or bus cabotage in Denmark must notify their journeys in the Register of Foreign Operations in Denmark.
-The notification can be made in English or Danish.
+Foreign transport companies performing cabotage of goods, the road part of combined transport or bus cabotage in Denmark must submit their posting declarations to the Road transport posting declaration portal provided by the European Commission.

 Work involving the demolition of asbestos-containing material inside buildings, ships, trains, machinery, etc. must be notified to the Danish Working Environment Authority before commencement.
 The same applies to other work that may involve exposure to asbestos.